Alexisg324/Resume2025/README.md

-# Resume2026
+# About Me
-# I’m an IT Project Manager / Technical PM focused on network infrastructure, migrations, and Agile delivery.
+I’m an IT Project Manager / Technical PM focused on network infrastructure, migrations, and Agile delivery.
 I work best in fast-paced environments where there’s a lot moving at once and someone needs to bring structure, clarity, and a real plan.

 My background includes network infrastructure projects, data migrations, onboarding, and SaaS rollouts.
 I’ve delivered 20+ projects end-to-end, coordinating across multiple teams and keeping stakeholders aligned from kickoff through delivery.
 I also enjoy improving how teams work by building tracking, reporting, and documentation that make delivery smoother and more predictable.